Our Mission & History

 We Like to Break Ground — Milestones of Pride

-We made history as the first campus in California to have a professionally-staffed LGBT resource office when our doors opened in 1993.
-In 1996, we became the first campus in California to offer an LGBT studies minor.
-In 2005, we were the first public university in the nation to offer a gender-neutral housing option to all students.
+We made history as the first campus in California to have a professionally-staffed LGBTQ+ resource office when our doors opened in 1993.
+In 1996, we became the first campus in California to offer an LGBTQ+ studies minor.
+In 2005, we were the first public university in the nation to offer a gender-inclusive housing option to all students.
 Today we continue our commitment to innovation and support.

 Before we had a center, LGBT activism had long had a home on UCR’s campus.
 Groups like Queer Alliance and activists like Kalyn Smith-Tranquil’son were already helping to give the LGBT community a voice.